 Eligible veterans and eligible spouses (as defined in TWC WD Letter 01-21) who are also recipients of public assistance, low-income, or basic skills deficient.

+Non-covered persons (individuals who are not veterans or eligible spouses) who are also recipients of public assistance, low income or basic skills deficient in the following order:

-Foster youth and former foster youth (as defined in TWC WD Letter 43-11, Chg 2) who are also recipients of public assistance, low-income, or basic skills deficient.
+Foster youth and former foster youth (as defined in TWC WD Letter 43-11, Chg 2) as required by Texas Family Code §264.121.

-All other individuals who are recipients of public assistance, low-income, or basic skills deficient.
+Non-foster youth

 All other eligible veterans and eligible spouses.

+Priority populations established by the governor and/or Board in the following order:

-All other foster youth and former foster youth
+All other foster youth and former foster youth, as required by Texas Labor Code §264.121

+Local Board priority groups

-WFSCA has established two additional priority groups
+WFSCA has established three local priority groups

-Priority Group 2 shall consist of income eligible individuals who fall into one or more of the following categories:
+Local Group 1 - shall consist of income eligible individuals who fall into one or more of the following categories:

 Ex-offenders